Flash funding: the growing trend of large gifts that fund tons of crowdfunding campaigns at once

 The first time it happened, DonorsChoose.org founder Charles Best was shocked.
 It was 2010, and a woman called his company saying that she was having a little bit of trouble making a donation to the site, a crowdfunding platform that helps teachers across the country fund classroom necessities and educational projects.
-Best called her back himself, “and I figured I would just be helping her troubleshoot a $10 donation,” he says,” but then a curious thing happened: she asked how many classroom projects there were from the state of California, and how much it would cost to fund them all.
+Best called her back himself, “and I figured I would just be helping her troubleshoot a $10 donation,” he says,” but then a curious thing happened: She asked how many classroom projects there were from the state of California, and how much it would cost to fund them all.

 Best did the math, and the nearly 2,000 projects totaled $1.2 million.
-The woman said, “OK,” and hung up the phone, and Best thought that was the end of that.
+The woman said, “Okay,” and hung up the phone, and Best thought that was the end of that.
 “But a few days later we got a $1.2 million check in the mail to fund every single classroom project in California as one surprise,” he says.
 “And it really was magical.”

-Each time it happens, Best says they’re still surprised
+Each time it happens, Best says they’re still surprised.

 This spurt of generosity was not a one-off, though each time it happens, Best says they’re still surprised.
 It’s grown into a trend that DonorsChoose staffers have dubbed “flash funding”: when a single donors funds all the projects—either in a geographic area or in a specific subject matter, like STEM.